-The phoneme classification is conducted on AMI corpus [19].
-A DNN is used to estimate the phonetic posterior probabilities, and it is implemented using Kaldi toolkit [20].
+The phonetic classification is conducted on AMI corpus [16].
+A DNN is used to estimate the phonetic posterior probabilities, and implemented using Kaldi toolkit [17].
 Its architecture consists of three hidden layers with 1024 nodes.
-The input features of the DNN are MFCC features plus the first and second order dynamic features using a context of 9 frames at frequency 100.
-The DNN outputs are hard labels corresponding to 43 dimensional English phoneme classes.
+The input features of the DNN are Mel-frequency cepstral coefficients (MFCC) concatenated with the first and second order dynamic features using a context of 9 frames, and estimated for every 10ms of speech.
+The DNN outputs are hard labels corresponding to 43 dimensional English phonetic classes.
 The training labels are obtained from hidden Markov model (HMM) force alignment using speech transcription.
-We use the standard splitting of training, development and test data as performed in [21].
+We use the standard splitting of training, development and test data as performed in [18].